Salutations Conservationists and Activists!

 Local councils in this god forsaken colony have some of the most stringent housing laws in the western world.
 I think perhaps its a historical thing.
 It's difficult for councils in the UK to uphold strict housing laws when there are houses built over a thousand years ago using methods clearly in contradiction to such laws that insist on being safe and sturdy.
 They stand there being somewhat of a silent finger against any move to police how one can and cannot build a house!
 So there is a fabulous legal loophole in Britain which is: If your house can safely house people for four years without falling down, even if it was built without any permits, it can stay!
 The same leniency goes for America (of course their buildings are less than a thousand years old) and I believe, Europe.

+But not so Australia, the majority of our buildings are post or contemporaneous with the Industrial era, and as a result our housing laws reflect an industrial and inherently consumerist culture.
 Basically, approaching said council with a plan to find some logs that are floating around and nail them together until they're no longer 'wobbly' while a perfectly acceptable practice in most cultures for hundreds of years, is unacceptable here.
 A plan must be created, which means all materials must be collected prior to the occasion, which goes completely against the whole organic nature of the enterprise in the first place.
 And if the councils laws are not followed, then the council can insist that you tear your house down, even if you have been living in it with great safety for the last ten years or more.

 So what is an environmentally minded personage with a deep sense of righteous anger meant to do?